agathoklisx/libved/README.md

       `*string' or `string*string' or `string*'
         (likewise for directories)

     Note: many commands has a --recursive option
   */

-/* Registers and Marks are supported with the minimal features, same with other myriad details that needs care.
+  /* Registers and Marks are supported with the minimal features, same with
+     other myriad details that needs care.

      Mark set:
      [abcdghjklqwertyuiopzxcvbnm1234567890]
      Special Marks:
        - unnamed mark [`] jumps to the previous position

      Register set:
      [abcdghjklqwertyuiopzxcvbnm1234567890]
      Special Registers:
        - unnamed register ["] (default)
        - filename register [%]
        - last search register [/]
        - last command line register [:]
        - registers [+*] send|receive text to|from X clipboard (if xclip is available)
        - blackhole [_] register, which stores nothing
+       - expression [=] register (experimental) (runtime code evaluation)
        - CTRL('w') current word
-    - [=] expression register (not yet implemented so does nothing) */
+   */

    /* Menus
      Many completions (and there are many) are based on menus.
      Semantics and Keys:

      Navigation keys:
        - left and right (for left and right motions) the left key should move the focus to the previous item on line, unless the focus is on the first item in line, which in that case should focus to the previous item (the last one on the previous line, unless is on the first line which in that case should jump to the last item (the last item to the last line))

        - the right key should jump to the next item, unless the focus is on the last item, which in that case should focus to the next item (the first one on the next line, unless is on the last line, which in that case should jump to the first item (the first item to the first line))

        - page down/up keys for page down|up motions

        - tab key is like the right key

      Decision keys:
        - Enter accepts selection; the function should return the focused item to the caller

        - Spacebar can also accept selection if it is enabled by the caller.
 That is because a space can change the initial pattern|seed which calculates the displayed results.
 But using the spacebar speeds a lot of those operations, so in most cases is enabled, even in cases like CTRL('n') in insert mode.

        - Escape key aborts the operation

      In all the cases the window state should be restored afterwards.
+   */

+   /* The sample Application that provides the main() function, can also read
+      from standard input to an unamed buffer.
+Thus it can be used as a pager:

+        git diff | veda-101_shared --ftype=diff --pager "$@"
    */

    /* Application Interface.
     This library can be used with two ways:

       - copy libved.c libved.h and __libved.h to the project directory